glatard/neblina-python/README.md

 You can also try recording the IMU raw sensor data, or Euler angles using the following commands:
 ```
-storageRecordEulerAngles <number of samples>
+sessionRecordEulerAngles <number of samples>
-storageRecordIMU <number of samples>
+sessionRecordIMU <number of samples>
 ```

 At any time, you can inquire about the number of sessions present in the recorder, as well as the length of each session: